RcppDeepState/PP/vignettes/intro_pfit.Rmd

 %\VignetteEngine{knitr::knitr}
 %\VignetteIndexEntry{Getting started with Personfit in PP}
 -->
-# Getting started with Personfit functions in PP
+# Getting started with Person-Fit functions

-A brief introduction in the currently implemented personfit functions will be added soon.
+A brief introduction in the currently implemented person fit functions will be added soon.
 Currently the **LZ, LZ*** and also the **Infit-Outfit-Statistics** are implemented.
 We also added the Infit-Outfit-Functions for the Partial-Credit Model.
 Meanwhile we are working on plots for a better understanding of the person misfit as well as on inference statistic methods.

 Now a simple example.
 First we will simulate some data for our hands on example: